 You are only able to retrieve the API key once.
 If you did not manage to copy it to your clipboard, delete it and create a new one.

 To be able to access the Hopsworks Feature Store, the

 HSFS Python library needs to be installed in the environment from which you want to connect to the Feature Store.
 You can install the library through pip.
 We recommend using a Python environment manager such as virtualenv or conda.

 HSFS assumes Spark/EMR is used as execution engine and therefore Hive dependencies are not installed.
 Hence, on a local Python evnironment, if you are planning to use a regular Python Kernel without Spark/EMR, make sure to install the "hive" extra dependencies (

 HSFS needs to match the major version of Hopsworks.

 Connect to the Feature Store#

 You are now ready to connect to the Hopsworks Feature Store from your Python environment:

-import hsfs conn = hsfs.connection( 'my_instance', # DNS of your Feature Store instance 443, # Port to reach your Hopsworks instance, defaults to 443 'my_project', # Name of your Hopsworks Feature Store project secrets_store='local', # local file system api_key_file='featurestore.key', # Path to the previously created file containing the API Key hostname_verification=True) # Disable for self-signed certificates ) fs = conn.get_feature_store() # Get the project's default feature store
+import hsfs conn = hsfs.connection( host='my_instance', # DNS of your Feature Store instance port=443, # Port to reach your Hopsworks instance, defaults to 443 project='my_project', # Name of your Hopsworks Feature Store project api_key_value='apikey', # The API key to authenticate with Hopsworks hostname_verification=True # Disable for self-signed certificates ) fs = conn.get_feature_store() # Get the project's default feature store

 For more information about how to connect, see the Connection guide.
 Or continue with the Data Source guide to import your own data to the Feature Store.